Kalarivathukkal Temple

-Kalarivathukkal Bhagavathy Temple, Bhadrakali Shrine located near Valapattanam river, is the family shrine of Chirakkal Royal Family.
+Kalarivathukkal Bhagavathy Temple, Bhadrakali Shrine located near Valapattanam river.
 The deity of the shrine is the fierce form of Bhadrakali.
 Kalarivathukkal Bhagavathy is considered as the mother of the ancient martial art Kalarippayattu and hence the name.
 The shrine is administered by Malabar Devaswom Board and classified as Category A Temple of the board.
 Kalarivathukkal has come from the word Kalari Vaatilkal.

 Legend

 The holy shrine is one of the Devi temple triads of the erstwhile Chirakkal Kingdom.
 The other two being Cherukunnu Annapoornashwari Temple and Tiruvarkadu Bhagavathy Temple(Madayi kavu).
 The mythology says that Annapoornashwari came from Kasi to Chirakkal in a boat along with Kalarivatukkalamma and Madayikkavilamma who were her mates; to see the Krishna Temple and never returned.

-The Chirakkal Kings were the successors of Kolathiris' who in-turn was the direct descendants of the Mooshika kings.
-Mooshika of North and Ay of South were the oldest dynasties of Kerala.
-The Ay dynasty eventually became extinct but the Mooshika was able to sustain.
-The later name of Mooshika Raja was changed toKolathirippad.
-The Kolathiris' relocated their capital from Ezhimala to Chirakkal near Valapattanam river.